Keycloak

 Auth.js

-An open source authentication solution that integrates with Next.js, Nuxt, Qwik, and other modern JavaScript frameworks.
+An open-source authentication solution that integrates with Next.js, Nuxt, Qwik, and other modern JavaScript frameworks to handle user sign-in, session management, and access control.

 FreeOpen source